Yazidism: Holy figures

-One of the important figures of Yazidism is Sheikh 'Adī ibn Musafir.
-Sheikh 'Adī ibn Musafir settled in the valley of Laliş (some 36 mi northeast of Mosul) in the Yazidi mountains in the early 12th century and founded the 'Adawiyya Sufi order.
-He died in 1162, and his tomb at Laliş is a focal point of Yazidi pilgrimage and the principal Yazidi holy site.
-Yazidism has many influences: Sufi influence and imagery (especially taken from Mansur al-Hallaj) can be seen in the religious vocabulary, especially in the terminology of the Yazidis' esoteric literature, but most of the theology, rituals, traditions, and festivals remains non-Islamic.
-Its cosmogony for instance has many points in common with those of ancient Iranian religions.

 Rebirth and concept of time

 Yazidis believe in the rebirth of the soul.
-Like the Ahl-e Haqq, the Yazidis use the metaphor of a change of garment to describe the process, which plays an exceptional role in Yazidi religiosity and is called the "change of [one's] shirt" (kirasgorîn).
-There is also a belief that some of the events from the time of creation repeat themselves in cycles of history.
+Like adherents of Ahl-e Haqq, the Yazidis use the metaphor of a change of garment to describe the process, which plays an exceptional role in Yazidi religiosity and is called the "chang[ing] of [one's] shirt".
+There is also a belief that some events repeat themselves in a wheel of time.
 In Yazidism, different concepts of time coexist: